-Since its inception in 1979, the Basic Needs Trust Fund (BNTF) Programme has been contributing to poverty reduction in targeted communities by providing infrastructure and livelihood enhancement services nationally and regionally.
-So far, there have been seven BNTF Programme cycles, implementing over 2,000 sub-projects to directly impact the lives of more than 2.8 million people in poor communities.
+Since its inception in 1979, Caribbean Development Bank’s Basic Needs Trust Fund (BNTF) Programme has been contributing to poverty reduction in targeted communities by providing infrastructure and livelihood enhancement services nationally and regionally.
+So far, there have been eight completed BNTF Programme cycles, implementing over 2,000 sub-projects to directly impact the lives of more than 2.8 million people in poor communities.
 The Programme supports a socially inclusive development process that empowers the poor and vulnerable, and supports institutional development.
 Community participation is essential to every sub-project, as this facilitates local ownership of BNTF investments and enhances social capital within each community.

 Today, a large percentage of the poor still require access to BNTF investments.
 Analyses of BNTF 5 and BNTF 6 reveal that the greatest demand is for education and human resource development (46%), water and sanitation (23%) and community access (13%).

-The seventh cycle of the Basic Needs Trust Fund aims to reduce poverty and vulnerability by enhancing access to basic social and economic infrastructures and supporting education and development.
+For 25 years, the Basic Needs Trust Fund (BNTF) Guyana office has been working to address poverty reduction through development projects in Regions 1-10.
+BNTF in Guyana has completed close to 600 projects since 1992, and has 47 projects planned for its ninth cycle.
+The ninth cycle will focus primarily on projects related to livelihoods enhancement and human capacity development.
 Specifically, this new cycle seeks to provide low-income, vulnerable communities with better access to quality education and human resource development (HRD), and to improve water and sanitation, and basic community access and drainage.

 Community participation and empowerment: enabling the most vulnerable to be directly involved and take ownership of the project and future community development

 Results and communications: generating more rigorous evidence on where and how the BNTF has had most impact on people’s lives in low-income communities